Pharmacist: Vietnam

 School students must take a national exam to enter a university of pharmacy or the pharmacy department of a university of medicine and pharmacy.
 About 5–7% of students can pass the exam.
 There are 3 aspects to the exam.
 These are on math, chemistry, and physics or biology.
 After being trained at the university for 5 years, successful students receive a bachelor's degree in pharmacy.
 Or they are university pharmacists (university pharmacist to discriminate between college pharmacist or vocational pharmacist in some countries of the world these trainee pharmacists are called pharmacist assistants).
 An alternative method of obtaining a bachelor's degree is as follows.
 School pupils study at a college of pharmacy or a vocational school of pharmacy.
 After attending the school or college they go to work in a pharmacy, and with two years of practice they could take an exam to enter university of pharmacy or the pharmacy department of a university of medicine and pharmacy.
 This exam is easier than the national one.
 Passing the exam they continue studying to gain 3-year bachelor's degrees or 4-year bachelor's degrees.
 This degree is considered equivalent to a 5-year bachelor's degree.

+Sri Lanka

+In Sri Lanka one can become a pharmacist after completing the external or internal pharmacy exam conducted by CMCC (the Ceylon Medical College council) which has 4 parts.